Ghir0/webby-category-description/readme.txt

 = How It Works =

 1. Configure your OpenAI API key in the plugin settings
-2. Go to any category edit page
+2. Go to any category or product category edit page
 3. Select your preferred language
 4. Click the "Generate Description with AI" button
 5. The AI-generated description will be automatically inserted into the description field